EpsilonSolutions/netscaler-command-reference/docs/basic/service/service.md

 <b>dnsProfileName</b>
 Name of the DNS profile to be associated with the service.
 DNS profile properties will applied to the transactions processed by a service.
 This parameter is valid only for ADNS and ADNS-TCP services.

+<b>monConnectionClose</b>
+Close monitoring connections by sending the service a connection termination message with the specified bit set.

 <b>devno</b>

 <b>count</b>